 \textbf{Stochastic Estimators and Lower Bounds.} Single-level stochastic optimization has a variety of algorithms, which we refer to as stochastic estimators.
 A classic method is SGD \citep{4308316,SGD}, which requires \( \mathcal{O}(\epsilon^{-2}) \) sample complexity to reach an \( \epsilon \)-stationary point in non-convex optimization.
 Variants of SGD, such as reshuffled versions \citep{NIPS2016_c74d97b0} and other modifications \citep{lan2020first}, have been proposed to improve its performance.
 While SGD is widely used due to its simplicity, its variance remains constant.
 To address this issue, \cite{NIPS2013_ac1dd209} introduced variance reduction techniques and proposed SVRG, which inspired more advanced algorithms like SAG \citep{NIPS2012_905056c1}, SAGA \citep{saga}, and STORM \citep{cutkosky2019momentum}.

 The finite-sum structure is widely applied in single-level optimization to develop first-order algorithms that converge faster.
 Several methods achieve optimal sample complexity, including SARAH \citep{pham2020proxsarah}, SPIDER \citep{fang2018spider}, SNVRG \citep{JMLR:v21:18-447}, PAGE \citep{li2021page}, ZeroSARAH \citep{li2021zerosarah}, SILVER \citep{pmlr-v235-oko24a}, and SpiderBoost \citep{NEURIPS2019_512c5cad}.
-The sample complexity lower bound \( \Omega(\sqrt{n}\epsilon^{-1}) \) is established in \citep{fang2018spider,pmlr-v97-zhou19b,arjevani2023lower}.
+The sample complexity lower bound \( \Omega(\sqrt{n}\epsilon^{-1}) \) is established in \citep{fang2018spider,pmlr-v97-zhou19b}.

 \textbf{Bilevel Optimization Methods.} Other advances in stochastic bilevel optimization include: \cite{li2024provably} incorporated a without-replacement sampling strategy into SOBA.
 Recently, several algorithms using only first-order information have been proposed \citep{kwon2023fully, yang2023achieving, chen2023near}.
-However, these algorithms either lack non-asymptotic convergence guarantees, have less competitive convergence rates compared to our results, or are limited to deterministic settings. \cite{NEURIPS2022_1a82986c, gu2021optimizing} proposed zeroth-order algorithms, but they don't have a convergence rate guarantee. \cite{shen2025penalty, huang2023momentum, kwon2024on} propose stochastic algorithms for bilevel optimization with a non-strongly convex lower-level objective.
+However, these algorithms either lack non-asymptotic convergence guarantees, have less competitive convergence rates compared to our results, or are limited to deterministic settings. \cite{NEURIPS2022_1a82986c, gu2021optimizing} proposed zeroth-order algorithms, but they do not have a convergence rate guarantee. \cite{shen2025penalty, huang2023momentum, kwon2024on} proposed stochastic algorithms for bilevel optimization with a non-strongly convex LL objective.